Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Each panel represents the contents of a directory.
 The left most panel is closest to the root directory.
 Each panel is the contents of a directory from the left adjacent panel.
-The active panel has a white outline rectangle highlighting the current selection
+The active panel has a red outline rectangle highlighting the current selection
 while the other panels have black outline rectangles.
+The current selection is displayed at the top-center of the window.
 To change your selection in the active panel, use up and down arrow.
 To open a currently selected directory, use right arrow.
 To open or navigate to a parent directory, use left arrow.